wtlow003/staycation-portal/README.md

 ### Pre-requisite(s)

-If you are looking to run the application locally via [poetry](#poetry) environment, you will need to install [MongoDB](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) by following the official instructions wrt. to your operating system.
+If you are looking to run the application locally via [Poetry](#poetry) environment, you will need to install [MongoDB](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) by following the official instructions wrt. to your operating system.

 Please ensure that MongoDB is up and running before starting up the application by using the command:
 ```bash